jw2249a/2017-bayes-audit/2017-code/README.md

   pbcid.
 The ballot id might be generated when the ballot is printed, when it is scanned, or when it is stored.

+  (CO remark: A ballot id (or at least the ballot location may consist of a four-tuple (TabulatorId, BatchId, RecordId, CountingGroupId).)

 Identifiers are converted to "reduced" form when first encountered, by removing any initial or final whitespace characters, and converting any internal subsequence of two or more whitespace characters to a